-Fat is a divisive issue, and our current attitude to dietary fat is very much linked to medical and media opinion, which relegates all fat to the ‘bad for you’ list – regardless of where it comes from or how much of it you consume.
+Up until a few years ago, popular medical and media opinion relegated all fat to the ‘bad for you’ list – regardless of where it came from or how much of it you consumed.

-That’s a very simplistic and unhelpful view, though.
+That’s a very simplistic and unhelpful view, though, and one that has changed.
 Fat is a necessary part of our diet and is an essential part, in the form of lipids, of every single cell in your body – each one is contained by a membrane that’s made of proteins and lipids.
-So, without fat, your cells (and you) would just be a puddle of chemicals on the ﬂoor.
+So, without fat, your cells (and you) would just be a puddle of chemicals on the floor.

-The confusion comes from the huge rise in heart disease in developed countries, and the championing of an oversimpliﬁed approach to fat by the press.
-There is a strong correlation between heart disease and over consumption of saturated and trans fats (unsaturated fat with trans-isomer fatty acids), but this has sparked a belief that all fat is bad for you.
+The confusion came from the huge rise in heart disease in developed countries, and the championing of an oversimpliﬁed approach to fat by the press.
+There is a strong correlation between heart disease and over consumption of saturated and trans fats (unsaturated fat with trans-isomer fatty acids), but that sparked a belief that all fat is bad for you.

 Even singling out these fats as a cause of disease may be ﬂawed.
 The Fulani people of northern Nigeria have a diet that’s extremely high in saturated fat (around 25 percent), yet the results of a 2001 study showed they had a low risk of cardiovascular disease – probably due to their active lifestyle and low total energy intake.
 So it’s not saturated and trans fats per se that can lead to disease, but over consumption and over sufﬁciency of these fats when paired with other energy sources.
 As always, moderation is the key.